c-sanders/AutoconfMacro-BisonSkeleton/README.md

 - if statement 3.2.2.0 (Path 6 : Failure)

 ```
-        # Test if the Bison root directory is NOT actually a directory.
+        # Test if the value which has been specified for the Bison root
+        # directory is NOT actually a directory.

         if not test -d ${BISON_ROOTDIR}
 ```